terra-money/classic-core/README.md

 ### Network

-- Mainnet Columbus-1 is online.
-[The launch repo](https://github.com/terra-project/launch) contains snapshot of the launch as well as network launch updates.
+- Mainnet Columbus-2 is online.
+[The launch repo](https://github.com/terra-project/launch) contains snapshot of the launch as well as network updates.

-- Public testnet Soju-0007 is online.
+- Public testnet Soju-0009 is online.
 [Our networks repo](https://github.com/terra-project/networks) contains latest configuration files for the testnet.
 [The Faucet](https://faucet.terra.money) can be used to get free tokens for the testnet.

 ### Ecosystem